geraudmathe/Locomotive-fundamentals/README.md

 **Common fields properties :**

-When you define an attribute (or a field) for your model, you have some properties which are specific for each kind of attribute, and some which are common to every one.
+When you define an attribute (or a field) for your model, you have some properties which are specific for each kind of attribute (detailed previously), and some which are common to every one.

 ![type properties](Locomotive-fundamentals/raw/master/images/models_basics_properties.png)